ezaanamin/Resturant-Admin-Panel/README.md

 # Restaurant Admin Panel - MERN Stack

 Restaurant Admin Panel is a web-based application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) to provide a comprehensive management solution for restaurant operations.
+It utilizes WebSocket technology for real-time communication between the server and the admin panel.

 ## Features